destel/rill/README.md

 ## Goals

 - **Make common tasks easier.**
-Rill provides a cleaner way of solving common concurrency problems, such as processing slices and channels, calling APIs, or making DB queries in parallel.
+Rill provides a clean and safe way of solving common concurrency problems, such as parallel job execution.
-It removes boilerplate and abstracts away the complexities of goroutine orchestration and error handling.
+It removes boilerplate and abstracts away the complexities of goroutine, channel, and error management.
 At the same time, developers retain full control over the concurrency level of all operations.

 - **Make concurrent code composable and clean.**